tomy2105/KnowledgeNotes/cloud/google.md

 When the **Ingress** is created, an HTTP(S) load balancer is created along with an NEG (Network Endpoint Group) in each zone in which the cluster runs.

+##### Workload Identity

+The recommended way for workloads running on Google Kubernetes Engine (GKE) to access Google Cloud services in a secure and manageable way.
+It allows workloads in GKE clusters to impersonate Identity and Access Management (IAM) service accounts to access Google Cloud services.

 #### App Engine

 Fully managed serverless application platform supporting the building and deploying of applications.
 Code can be in Go, Java, Node.js, PHP, Python, Ruby ([App engine standard](https://cloud.google.com/appengine/docs/standard)) and .NET and other custom runtimes ([App engine flexible](https://cloud.google.com/appengine/docs/flexible)).

+App Engine Standard employs language-specific runtimes, while App Engine Flexible uses containers that can be used to customize the runtime environment.
+There are also additional services likeApp Engine Cron Service and Task Queues.

 Applications can be scaled seamlessly from zero upward without having to worry about managing the underlying infrastructure.